-With the summer approaching, it's time to start dreaming of sun-soaked beaches, and long relaxed lunches of grilled fish, fresh salads and crisp cold wine.
-Feed your inspiration with our favourite Mediterranean cookbooks that celebrate all the fresh produce, flavours and spirit of Europe’s sunny southern coast.
+As the summer approaches, our thoughts drift to sun-soaked beaches and long, relaxed lunches; grilled fish, fresh salads and crisp, cold wine are the order of the day.
+Feed your inspiration with our favourite Mediterranean cookbooks, each celebrating the fresh produce, flavours and spirit of Europe’s sunny southern coast.

-Rick Stein’s Long Weekends celebrates his favourite recipes from his travels around Europe.
-From Palermo to Cadiz to Thessaloniki, Rick shares flavours, ingredients and recipes, as well as foodie tips to inspire your travels.
+Rick Stein’s Long Weekends celebrates the best recipes from Rick’s travels around Europe.
+From Palermo to Cadiz to Thessaloniki, Rick shares flavours, ingredients and recipes, as well as expert tips to inspire your travels.

-Jamie reconnects with a long-established love of Italian food in his recent Jamie Cooks Italy with delicious recipes inspired by the wonderful nonnas he encountered while travelling the length and breadth of the country.
-A true celebration of Italy.
+Jamie reconnects with a long-established love of Italian food in Jamie Cooks Italy.
+Packed with recipes inspired by the wonderful nonnas he encountered while travelling the length and breadth of the country, this book is a true celebration of Italian cuisine.

-Taverna is a journey back to Georgina Hayden’s Greek-Cypriot roots with exciting, vibrant, sun-soaked recipes that will make you rethink what Mediterranean food is all about.
-Think, cinnamon-infused stews, colourful salads and orange-blossom scented pastries, and that's just for starters...
+Taverna is a journey back to Georgina Hayden’s Greek-Cypriot roots via a collection of exciting, vibrant, sun-soaked recipes that will make you rethink Mediterranean food.
+Expect cinnamon-infused stews, colourful salads and orange-blossom scented pastries.

-Jammed with passion for the food of Spain, North Africa and the Eastern Mediterranean, Moro: The Cookbook is a time-worn, award-winning classic from the duo behind popular London restaurant, Moro.
-Expect heady fusions of warm spices and fiery sauces, slow-cooked earthy stews and authentic flavours.
+A loving homage to the food of Spain, North Africa and the Eastern Mediterranean, Moro: The Cookbook is a tried-and-tested, award-winning classic from the duo behind popular London restaurant, Moro.
+It’s full of warm spices and fiery sauces, slow-cooked, earthy stews and lively flavours.

-For vegetarian Mediterranean, Ottolenghi’s Plenty should be your go-to.
-Ottolenghi’s food inspiration comes from a Mediterranean background and unapologetic love of ingredients, making this a wonderful celebration of Med flavours without the meat.
-Our favourite?
+For vegetarian Mediterranean food, Ottolenghi’s Plenty should be your go-to.
+Inspired by Ottolenghi’s own background, this a wonderful celebration of Mediterranean flavours, minus the meat.
+Our favourite dish?
 Broccoli and Gorgonzola Pie.

 Returning to his beloved Venice, Russell Norman’s Venice: Four Seasons of Home Cooking explores the simplicity and wonder of Venetian home-cooking across the seasons.
 Recipes span springtime Baby Artichoke Risotto, perfect-for-summer Swordfish Puttanesca and a wintery Wild Boar Ravioli.
-And for anyone looking to visit, he includes his favourite markets, suppliers and places to visit.
-We can't get enough of it.
+For anyone looking to visit The Floating City, he includes his favourite markets, suppliers and sites to see.

-From the doyenne of Middle Eastern and Mediterranean cooking, Claudia Roden’s The Food of Spain is a comprehensive guide into Spanish cuisine.
-Chapters are divided between the diverse Spanish regions, combining history with recipes that will help you to understand what this country's cuisine is really all about.
-Expect simple, rustic tapas and delicately flavoured soups, elaborate celebratory dishes served and cakes and desserts.
+From the doyenne of Middle Eastern and Mediterranean cooking, Claudia Roden’s The Food of Spain is a comprehensive guide to Spanish cuisine.
+Chapters are divided between the diverse Spanish regions, combining history with recipes to help deepen your understanding of this unique cuisine.
+Expect rustic tapas and delicately flavoured soups, elaborate celebratory dishes and fragrant desserts.